 So.
 For example – we've used an Architas multi-asset fund to show you how having a broader spread of investments can make sense.

-The illustration on the left compares a medium-risk multi-asset fund, Architas MA Active Intermediate Income, to investing in just UK shares over the last 5 years.
+The illustration above compares a medium-risk multi-asset fund, Architas MA Active Intermediate Income, to investing in just UK shares over the last 5 years.

 The fund is made up of 40% bonds and 53% shares, with the rest in property, cash and alternatives.
 Only 18% of the fund is UK shares.
 This sort of fund will typically have done better than just a collection of UK shares – the UK has not had a great run.
 So spreading your bets around will have paid off.